 Kanyaka Surgery is one of 3 GP clinics offering placement for medical students during their 5th year rural academic placements at Port Augusta.
-Each medical student is on an 8-weeks rotation and spends Friday morning in Quorn during the 8 week block.
+Each medical student is on an 8-weeks rotation and spends two days a week in Quorn during the 8 week block.
 This program allows medical students to experience all that rural and remote medicine offers.

 A notice of the presence of a student will be placed on the front door.
 Patients are to let reception staff knows on arrival, if they have any objection to the medical student being present during the consultation.